-Safety and integrity in sport
+Safety and integrity

 Integrity is the basis of sport's reputation for fair and ethical behaviour.
-The Department acknowledges that industry leadership is essential to retain community confidence that sport in Western Australia is being played in a safe, fair and ethical way.
+The department acknowledges that industry leadership is essential to retain community confidence that sport in Western Australia is being played in a safe, fair and ethical way.

 Leading the way

-Western Australian community standards and norms continue to evolve and it is the Department's responsibility to lead the way in ensuring that the sport and recreation industry keeps up with these changes in our society.
+Western Australian community standards and norms continue to evolve and it is the department's responsibility to lead the way in ensuring that the sport and recreation industry keeps up with these changes in our society.

-The Department collaborates with a variety of other organisations including the Western Australian Sports Federation (WASF), Australian and New Zealand Sports Law Association (ANZSLA), WA Police (WAPOL) and Sports Medicine WA (SMAWA) to provide support, resources and information to the industry and wider community.
+The department collaborates with a variety of other organisations including the Western Australian Sports Federation (WASF), Australian and New Zealand Sports Law Association (ANZSLA), WA Police (WAPOL) and Sports Medicine WA (SMAWA) to provide support, resources and information to the industry and wider community.